zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-> This method sets to enable the internal engine, and still works after `leaveChannel` is called.
+> This method enables the internal engine and still works after you call the `leaveChannel` method.

-#### Disable the Video (disableVideo)
+#### Disables the Video (disableVideo)

 ```
 - (int)disableVideo;
 ```

 This method disables the video mode.
-The application can call this method either before entering a channel or during a call.
-If it is called before entering a channel, the service starts in the audio mode; If it is called during a call, it switches from the video to audio mode.
+You can call this method either before joining a channel or during a call.
+If you call this method before joining a channel, the service starts in the audio mode.
+If you call this method during a call, the service switches from the video to audio mode.
 To enable the video mode, call the `enableVideo` method.

 <table>
 <colgroup>